vturovets/openwebui-srs-starter/README.md

 ## Frontend quick start

-The `frontend/` directory contains a Vite + Svelte single-page application that consumes the backend contract.
-To work on the UI:
+The `frontend/` directory contains a Vite + Svelte single-page application that consumes the backend contract and mirrors the Open-WebUI holiday search experience.
+To work on the UI locally (default dev server on <http://127.0.0.1:4173>):

 ```bash
 cd frontend